How to Catch Environment Variable Errors Early

 ENABLE_CACHE=true

-• Try to perform math operations on "4"
+• Try to do math on "4" (the string)

 Scenario 2: The Cascading Configuration Failure